To book a portrait, first msg me using the “contact” link.

 I will need a photo that is clear and in focus.
 Eyes are a big bonus as they show the life of the animal, but if your pet is napping, or you want an unusual angle that’s fine too, as long as it is in focus.

 An oil painting is priced by the size of the canvas, or timber, support.

-20cm x 20cm is on special during my 100 dogs in 100 days.
-Normally $80 + postage, now $50 + postage.
-These are done on timber board and need to be framed.
+20cm x 20cm is $50 + postage.
+These are done on timber board and come with a hook, but can be framed.

-20cm x 25cm on stretched canvas is $150 for a single subject.
+20cm x 25cm on stretched canvas is ON SPECIAL for $85 for a single subject - including postage in Australia.
 More then one subject needs to go larger.

 30cm x 30cm, one subject, $150 on canvas.